Local laws and customs

 Check before taking photographs of local people.

 Homosexuality is not illegal, but is frowned upon by the majority of Bolivians, more so in the Altiplano than in Santa Cruz, where attitudes tend to be more liberal.
+See our information and advice page for the LGBT community before you travel.

 Police and immigration officials sometimes carry out ID checks.
 You can keep a photocopy of the pages from your passport containing your personal details and the Bolivian immigration stamps with you, and leave the original document in a safe place.